realguy-beep/Realtab/README.md

 Real Tab is a stylish new-tab homepage for searching the web.
 It shows the current time and date, a rotating NASA Astronomy Picture of the Day background, quick links, and current news headlines.

+You can try the project through this link:https://realguy-beep.github.io/Realtab/
 ## Setup

 Clone the repository and install the dependencies: